-The size and type of your premises and the risk to the occupants will determine the complexity of emergency escape lighting required.
-In smaller premises where borrowed lighting/torches are not appropriate, then single 'stand-alone' escape lighting units may be adequate.
-These can sometimes be combined with exit or directional signs.
+Single 'stand-alone' escape lighting units may be sufficient in parts of the premises used only by staff, and these can sometimes be combined with exit or directional signs.
 The level of general illumination should not be significantly reduced by the sign.